 21. A Camera or Older Cellphone

 Most kids love to take pictures and video.
-In previous years, some of our children received a camera as a gift and loved it, especially developing their own photos.
-Now with cellphones, most people use their phones and this saves on having to develop those old cartridges.
-Moving with the times, we have purchased older model phones instead of cameras, to serve the same purpose, and it works as an alarm clock, flashlight and stop watch too.
-Be careful of giving your child a wi-fi enabled phone – I do not advise it – stick to a phone that has many functions besides wi-fi.
+You can buy your child a camera as a gift or an older cellphone.
+We have purchased older model phones instead of a camera to serve the same purpose, and it also worked as an alarm clock, flashlight, and stopwatch.
+Be careful of giving a wi-fi enabled phone without a restrictive app.

 22. A Cd Player or Mp3 Player

-These gifts are not to get your kids into music, but for those children who love good audio stories, nasheeds and who are memorizing the Quran.
+These gifts are not to get your kids into music, but for those children who love good audio stories, nasheeds and who are memorizing Quran.
 One year we gave our children this gift, and I cannot express how much they benefitted from having it.
-They memorized faster, they could hear stories at their leisure, and listen to nasheeds when they were bored or needed to feel inspired.
-To make it easier, you can give them a nice range of cds in a cd bag, download most of these items from Amazon onto their mp3 player (my choice), or use your already-owned cds to download content onto your computer, to download onto their mp3 player.
-Be careful that your cd player or mp3 player does not have an included radio – yup I learned that the hard way when my kids found out that function!
+They memorized faster, they could hear stories at their leisure, and listened to nasheeds when they were bored or needed to feel inspired.
+To make it easier, you can download most of these items from Amazon onto their mp3 player (my choice), or use your already-owned CDs to download content onto their mp3 player.
+Be careful that your cd player or mp3 player does not include a radio – I learned that the hard way when my kids found that function :-0!

 23. Apps or Website Subscriptions

-There are so much choices out there for children when it comes to website subscriptions and apps.
+There are so many choices for children when it comes to website subscriptions and apps.
 If your child uses a tablet, you can buy them a few of their favorite, wholesome apps to enjoy.
-If they use the computer more, a subscription to some awesome, kid-friendly sites would be another great choice for them to enjoy for a longer time.
-I usually choose educational apps or websites for my children, but there are also the semi-educational ones, like Minecraft, which I am ok with for older kids.
-As long as there is some benefit for a child, I usually let that be my determining factor.
+If they use the computer, a subscription to some awesome, kid-friendly sites would be another great choice for them to enjoy for a longer time.
+I usually choose educational or Islamic apps and websites for my children to enjoy.
+As long as there is some benefit for my child, I usually let that be my determining factor.

-Like the handcraft kits, you can find a nice assortment of clay kits with many different pieces to make models and figures, and craft kids for both boys or girls.
+Like the handicraft kits, you can find a nice assortment of clay kits with many different pieces to make models and figures for both boys and girls.
 These include all the items to keep your child busy for hours in a nice box that is easy to pack up and store away.

 25. Tool Sets

-If you child is older and is handyman (or girl) inclined, buying them their own fix-it kit is a good choice.
-I know my younger son would love his toy tool kit, but was frustrated by its limitations.
-As an older kid, he enjoys having his own tools to work on his bike or help me fix small things in the house.
-They also come in various kits and in an array of colors.
+If your child is older and handyman – or girl inclined, buying them their own fix-it kit is a good choice.
+My younger son loved his toy tool kit but was frustrated by its limitations.
+As an older kid, he enjoys having his own tools to work on his bike or help me fix small things around the house.

 26. Science Kits or Gadgets

-Recently I showed my two sons the science aisle at a popular store that had all these amazing science gadgets and kits.
-They could not choose what they prefered best.
-There were items like a Tornado in a Bottle, Fibre Optic Lights, Lava Lamps, Pin Push art, a night light with reflector to show off the stars on a ceiling, to name a few.
-Older kids are fascinated by these especially, and it is great decor for your child’s room.
+Recently I showed my older sons the science aisle at a popular store, and they couldn’t make a choice!
+There were items like a Tornado in a Bottle, fiber optic lights, lava lamps, pin push art, a night light with a reflector to show the stars on a ceiling – to name a few.
+Older kids are fascinated by these and it is also great decor for your child’s room.

-Technically, I guess this is considered toys, but the fact that some adults play with these kind of items is proof that it shouldn’t be under the category of toys.
-Lego and such have moved beyond children, as there are countless adults making amazing creations using building blocks.
-Plus it is great for critical thinking!
-My children love building blocks and not just Lego, there are so many to choose from, just search on Amazon to see the choices.
-Some we enjoy are, K’nex, Mega Blocks, interlocking blocks, clip and click blocks, wooden blocks and moving blocks.
-One of son’s ultimate favorites, are the circuit kits, as it is very mechanical and children learn how to assemble pieces to make a light turn on or a piece move – awesome for children inclined towards engineering.
+Technically, this is considered toys, but even some adults play with this!
+Lego and such have moved beyond toys as there are countless adults making amazing creations using building blocks.
+My children love Legos, K’nex, Mega Blocks, Interlocking blocks, clip and click blocks, wooden blocks, and magnetic blocks.
+One of my sons’ ultimate favorites are the circuit kits whereby children learn how to assemble pieces to make a light turn on or a part move – awesome for children inclined towards engineering.